-Imagine escaping to two areas of Scandinavia that have been homes to artists and artisans for centuries.
+Imagine welcoming in the spring of 2018 by escaping to two areas of Scandinavia that have been homes to artists and artisans for centuries.

 We’ll visit the Danish Island of Bornholm, in the Baltic Sea below Sweden, reportedly the sunniest part of Denmark.
 The light and scenery of the island continues to inspire artists today, the beauty is reflected in every branch of arts and crafts.